 I have even been in a queue for around 4 hours straight to get toilet paper in Havana during the pandemic!
 Things are hard to get..!

-If your main travel objective is full days of shopping, Havana is simply not your city.
+So Havana is not your city if your main travel objective is full days of shopping.
 But that does not mean that shopping is impossible!